-Note: Review the air conditioning literature supplied in your Owner's Packet before proceeding, please contact the air conditioner manufacturer or your Airstream dealer for replacement.
+Note: Review the air conditioning literature supplied in your Owner's Packet before proceeding,

 The roof air conditioner used on Airstream trailers is one of the most popular on the market today.
 In your Owner's Packet is a set of literature covering all operating and maintenance instructions.
 If the literature is misplaced